The Free Microsoft Forms Alternative

 The main reason to stick with Microsoft Forms is if you’re already invested in Microsoft 365.
 Forms data flows into Excel.
 You can embed forms in SharePoint and Teams.
 Power Automate handles notifications.
 If your organization runs on Microsoft, Forms fits neatly into that workflow.

-If you don’t need those Microsoft integrations, or if you’re paying for Microsoft 365 primarily for forms, Fomr is a standalone option that does more on the design side.
-Your respondents don’t need Microsoft accounts, and you’re not tied to any ecosystem.
+If you don’t need those Microsoft integrations today, or if you’re paying for Microsoft 365 primarily for forms, Fomr is a standalone option that does more on the design side.
+Excel and Outlook Calendar integrations are on the roadmap, but your respondents already do not need Microsoft accounts and your forms are not tied to one ecosystem.

 Fomr vs Microsoft Forms: pricing